Noamaan6688/Multilingual-Audio-Enhanced-Image-Description-System/README.md

-# Multilingual Visual Detection and Description System
+# Multilingual Audio Enhanced Image Description System

 ## 📋 Project Overview
 This project is an **Image-to-Audio Multilingual Object Detection and Description System** that leverages advanced AI models to detect objects in images, describe them, and provide audio output in multiple languages.